tiernano/www.geekphotographer.com/_posts/2013-06-21-samsung-announce-galaxy-nx-mirror-less-and-galaxy-s4-zoom-both-running-android.md

 <img alt="" src="http://www.geekphotographer.com/wp-content/uploads/2013/06/062113_0716_SamsungAnno1.jpg" width="542" height="358" />

 First, we have the Galaxy NX.
 As the photo above, from Engadget, mentions, it has LTE and Android.
-It&#8217;s a mirrorless camera with interchangeable lenses, 3/4G capable, Bluetooth 4, Wifi, 20.3mp APS-C sensor with a 1.6Gz Quad core Pega-Q CPU, 4.8 inch HD screen and can shoot at 8.6FPS.
+It's a mirrorless camera with interchangeable lenses, 3/4G capable, Bluetooth 4, Wifi, 20.3mp APS-C sensor with a 1.6Gz Quad core Pega-Q CPU, 4.8 inch HD screen and can shoot at 8.6FPS.
 Add into the fact that it runs the Android OS, and you are in for a treat!
 No word on pricing, but the UK, and hopefully Ireland, will be getting it first!
 US sometime after that.
 [Engadget have some more details][3] about the camera on their site.

 <img alt="" src="http://www.geekphotographer.com/wp-content/uploads/2013/06/062113_0716_SamsungAnno2.jpg" width="543" height="298" />